tav/nodelint/README.md

 `$ ./nodelint path/to/file.js --reporter path/to/file/example-reporter.js`

 For brevity sake, this is a fairly simple reporter.

-For more elaborate examples see the `examples/reporters/` directory or `examples/textmate/`.
+Nodelint includes some build-in reportes for VIM, Textmate and JetBrains IDEA integration.

-The sample XML reporter `examples\reporters\xml.js` produces reports which can also be integrated with a Continuous Integration server like [Hudson] using the [Violations Plugin].
+Also it include XML reporter, that produces reports which can also be integrated with a Continuous Integration server like [Hudson] using the [Violations Plugin].